top of page

 Bio:

 Lydia was born and raised in the Cleveland area.
 She received her Bachelor of Science degree from Wittenberg University in 2010.
 During undergrad, she participated in research at Clemson University on silver nanoparticle self-assembly and at the University of Colorado at Boulder on nanofabrication of circuits containing GaN through which she gained an appreciation for interdisciplinary research.
 Lydia then left the great state of Ohio for Texas, where she was a NSF Graduate Research Fellow at Rice University under Prof. Christy Landes.
 She received her Doctor of Philosophy in Chemistry in 2015 studying ion-exchange chromatography - an important separation technique in the pharmaceutical industry - at the single molecule level.
-She then was a Arnold O. Beckman-Theodore “Ted” Brown Interdisciplinary Postdoctoral Fellow at the University of Illinois at Urbana-Champaign working with Prof. Martin GruebeleProf.
+She then was an Arnold O. Beckman-Theodore “Ted” Brown Interdisciplinary Postdoctoral Fellow at the University of Illinois at Urbana-Champaign working with Prof. Martin GruebeleProf.
 Deborah Leckband, and Prof. Paul Braun to understand protein folding in polymer environments.

 bottom of page